 G'day

-I'm Dr Rachael Gross and in order to trust me, and know that I am qualified and experienced - you will first need to know about me.
+I'm Dr Rachael Gross.
+In order to trust me, and know that I am qualified and experienced - you will first need to know about me.
 It is critical to understand your position in relation to yourself and those around you to be good at working in this space.
-Below is my professional and academic experience, as well as my personal background and positionality in relation to my work.
+Below is my professional and academic experience, as well as my personal background in relation to my work.

 My Story